Jim-E Stack

-James Harmon Stack, (born January 21, 1992) known professionally as Jim-E Stack, is an American musician, songwriter, record producer, and DJ born in San Francisco, CA, and based in Los Angeles, CA. His solo releases have featured Bon Iver, Empress Of, Charli XCX, Ant Clemons, Jana Hunter of Lower Dens, and the Range.
-As a songwriter and record producer, Stack has collaborated with Dominic Fike, Kacy Hill, Octavian, Bon Iver, Joji, Caroline Polachek, Haim, Diplo, Empress Of, and more.
+James Harmon Stack, (born January 21, 1992) known professionally as Jim-E Stack, is an American musician, songwriter, record producer, and DJ born in San Francisco, CA, and based in Los Angeles, CA. His solo releases have featured Bon Iver, Empress Of, Charli XCX, Lucky Daye, Ant Clemons, Jana Hunter of Lower Dens, and the Range.
+As a songwriter and record producer, Stack has collaborated with Dominic Fike, Kacy Hill, Octavian, Bon Iver, Joji, Caroline Polachek, Haim, Diplo, Empress Of, Lorde, and more.
 He has remixed Wet, Anna of the North, Rostam, Active Child, and Lower Dens, as well as other artists.

 Career

 2011-2016: Early years, Tell Me I Belong

 Born James Harmon Stack, Jim-E Stack grew up in San Francisco's Inner Richmond, where his passion for music evolved from playing in garage rock bands and jazz bands to making beats inspired by Daft Punk, Burial, J Dilla, Timbaland, and The Neptunes.
-While Jim-E lived in New Orleans and Brooklyn, his original releases and EPs, in addition to remixes for Sky Ferreira and ASAP Rocky, garnered critical acclaim and interest.
+While Stack lived in New Orleans and Brooklyn, his original releases and EPs, in addition to remixes for Sky Ferreira and ASAP Rocky, garnered critical acclaim and interest.
 It would lead to his debut 2014 album, Tell Me I Belong, accompanied by touring with Shlohmo and Bonobo.

 2016–present: Collaborations, EPHEMERA

 Returning to California in 2016, Stack continued to release new solo material, including collaborations with fellow electronic artist The Range, as well as solo releases featuring Noonie Bao, Rostam, Charli XCX, and more.
 Between then and early 2019, he collaborated with Empress Of, Diplo, and Caroline Polachek for their own music, in addition to contributing on songs for Haim.

-Stack contributed heavily to Kacy Hill's second studio album Is It Selfish If We Talk About Me Again, released July 2020.
-The pair are now dating, and Hill states Stack acted as inspiration for much of the album's lyrical content in the liner notes of the record.
+Stack contributed heavily to his then-partner Kacy Hill's second studio album Is It Selfish If We Talk About Me Again, released July 2020.
+Hill states Stack acted as inspiration for much of the album's lyrical content in the liner notes of the record.

 From late 2019 through 2020, Stack released new singles featuring Ant Clemons, Empress Of, Dijon and Bon Iver, along with an announcement for a new album titled EPHEMERA.
 It features the aforementioned singles, with other collaborations with Octavian, Bearface of Brockhampton and Kacy Hill.
-Stack also released a CD exclusive EP in October 2021, sold for free only at one store in New York and London.
+Stack also released a CD exclusive EP in October 2021, which was available for free only at one store in New York and London.

-Stack was again a primary collaborator in the creation of Kacy Hill's Simple, Sweet, and Smiling album, which released October 2021.
+Stack was again a primary collaborator in the creation of Kacy Hill's Simple, Sweet, and Smiling album, which released in October 2021.
+In 2023, Stack served as a principal producer, songwriter, and instrumentalist with Dominic Fike, collaborating on his album Sunburn.

+Stack worked again with Bon Iver as a primary collaborator on their SABLE EP, which was released in October 2024, and the subsequent album SABLE, fABLE, which was released in April 2025.
+Stack was a principal collaborator, producer, and composer on Lorde's fourth studio album, Virgin, released June 2025, with Stack being credited on the album's entire track list.